louiseGrandjonc/louisemeta.com/content/blog/pg-stat-statements.md

 # Conclusion

 Well that's it !
 But now that you know which queries are slow, you probably want to understand what's wrong.
-To do that, I encourage you to use EXPLAIN, if you want to read about it, I am currently finishing writting articles on `EXPLAIN`, so be patient, they should be available in the next few days :)
+To do that, I encourage you to use EXPLAIN, if you want to read about it, I am currently writing articles on `EXPLAIN`, so be patient, they should be available in the next few days :)